powerjg/learning_gem5/part3/MSI/cache-intro.rst

 Details for the protocol can be found in Section 8.2 of the *Primer on Memory Consistency and Cache Coherence* (pages 141-149).
 It will be helpful to print out Section 8.2 to reference as you are implementing the protocol.

+You can download an exceprt of Sorin et al. that contains Section 8.2 :download:`here <../../_static/external/Sorin_et-al_Excerpt_8.2.pdf>`.

 First steps to writing a protocol
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~